-Component PI Scoring issues SG60 SG80 SG100 ETP/ OOS species Information 2.2.3R Relevant information is collected to support the (a) Information adequacy for assessment of impacts Qualitative information is adequate to estimate productivity and susceptibility attributes for the ETP/OOS unit.
-Some quantitative information is adequate to assess productivity and susceptibility attributes for the ETP/OOS unit. management of UoA impact s on the ETP/OOS unit, including: - Information for the development of the management strategy Information to assess the effectiveness of the management strategy Information to determine the outcome status of the ETP/OOS unit. (b) Information adequacy for management strategy Information is adequate to support measures to manage the impacts on the ETP/OOS unit.
-Information is adequate to support a strategy to manage impacts on the ETP/OOS unit, and to measure trends to evaluate the effectiveness of the measures to minimise mortality.
-Information is adequate to support a comprehensive strategy to manage impacts on the ETP/OOS unit, and to evaluate the effectiveness of the measures to minimise mortality with a high degree of certainty.
+Component PI Scoring issues SG60 SG80 SG100 ETP/ OOS species Information 2.2.3R Relevant information is collected to support the management of UoA impact s on the ETP/OOS unit, including: Information 2.2.3R Relevant information is collected to support the (a) Information adequacy for assessment of impacts Qualitative information is adequate to estimate productivity and susceptibility attributes for the ETP/OOS unit.
+Some quantitative information is adequate to assess productivity and susceptibility attributes for the ETP/OOS unit. (b) Information adequacy for management strategy Information is adequate to support measures to manage the Information is adequate to support a strategy to manage impacts on the ETP/OOS Information is adequate to support a comprehensive strategy to manage impacts